sarahjburton/MCB185-2022/GUMPY.md

 1. Get a GitHub account, create and fork repos
 2. Install Unix/Linux
 3. Learn some basics of the Unix/Linux command line
-4. Learn about Markdown and files
+4. Learn about files and Markdown formatting
 5. Interact with GitHub using the CLI
 6. Create your first Python program
 7. Learn about file permissions and paths